 Finally, within 24 hours you will be able to see a green locked secure icon in your browser which is right next to your website name.
 It simply means that your website is fully encrypted with Cloudflare SSL.
 Also, do check if your all content is serving via HTTPS and no mixed non-https content is there.
-If everything is fine, Chrome browser will show that “All resources on this page are served securely.”
-To confirm this, Press F12 on your WordPress page and check it on Security tab.
+If everything is fine, the Chrome browser will show that “All resources on this page are served securely.”
+To confirm this, press F12 on your WordPress page and check it on the Security tab.

 Let us move further and find out how we can increase our WordPress blog speed.